 Juvenile Justice social workers collaborated with the youth, family and court counselors from the home community to determine the release/reintegration schedule and to facilitate activities designed to prepare the youth for successful community adjustment.
 Support in these efforts was also provided by the Transition Services Coordinator in the Education Services section.
 On-site visits with the youth's family began following admission and continued throughout the youth's placement to facilitate effective and healthy family relationships.
 Supervised home visits to the juvenile's home and/or identified placement began after six months of commitment, depending upon the youth's progress on his individualized service plan goals.
-Specific and detailed community reintegration plans were discussed and developed with the youth, family, facility staff and community providers and stakeholders to provide support for the youth and family upon his return to the home.
+Specific and detailed community reintegration plans were discussed and developed with the youth, family, facility

+Staff, court counselor, and community providers and stakeholders to provide support for the youth and family upon his return to the home.
 Connection and linkage to the identified services were facilitated in conjunction with court services staff.
 Juvenile risks of reoffending were considered in release planning, as well as juvenile needs and community safety.
 Services considered for the youth during reintegration included the following areas: residential, academic and vocational, substance abuse, mentoring, mental health, physical health, peer involvement, parental ability for supervision, and any area of special need.

-Recognizing the tremendous importance of successful community reintegration to public safety and the well-being of committed juveniles and their families, NC Juvenile Justice applied for and received Second Chance Act (SCA) Comprehensive Juvenile Reentry Systems Reform Planning Program grant.
-This award covers a 12-month grant period to develop a comprehensive strategic plan designed to achieve the overall goals of reducing recidivism, increasing public safety, and addressing the challenges that reentry poses for youth involved in the juvenile justice system.
-Grantees were required to sequentially complete the four key deliverables:
+Recognizing the tremendous importance of successful community reintegration to public safety and the well-being of committed juveniles and their families, NC Juvenile Justice applied for and received a Second Chance Act (SCA) Comprehensive Juvenile Reentry Systems Reform Program implementation grant, in follow up to the preceding year's planning grant.
+This award provides funding over a 21-month grant period to implement a comprehensive strategic plan designed to achieve the overall goals of reducing recidivism, increasing public safety, and addressing the challenges that reentry poses for youth involved in the juvenile justice system.